If you work in an organization that wants to establish a sustainable culture of innovation -- you have two basic choices: outside/in or inside/out.

 Ah... personal responsibility!
 Personal accountability!
 Sustained commitment!
 Even when things get uncomfortable.

 Real change does not begin with re-engineering.
-It does not begin with new initiatives, tweaked processes, compensation plans, reward systems, cost cutting measures, flex time, organic lunches in the cafeteria, or overpriced consultants telling you what to do (which, curiously, includes embedding themselves in your organization until hell freezes over.)
+It does not begin with new initiatives, tweaked processes, compensation plans, reward systems, cost cutting measures, flex time, organic lunches in the cafeteria, or overpriced consultants telling you what to do.

 Where does real change begin?
 It begins with a change of mindset -- what the dictionary defines as "the characteristic mental attitude that determines how you will interpret and respond to new situations."